shivammathur/setup-php/README.md

 - All shared extensions can be disabled by specifying `none`.
 When `none` is specified along with other extensions, it is hoisted to the start of the input.
 So, all the shared extensions will be disabled first, then rest of the extensions in the input will be processed.

-**Note:** This disables all core and third-party shared extensions and thus, can break some tools which need them.
+This disables all core and third-party shared extensions and thus, can break some tools which need them.
 Required extensions are enabled again when the tools are set up on a best-effort basis.
 So it is recommended to add the extensions required for your tools after `none` in the `extensions` input to avoid any issues.

 ```yaml
 - name: Setup PHP without any shared extensions except mbstring